wpmetabox/docs/_docs/extensions/mb-admin-columns.md

 `searchable`|Allow to search posts by meta value.
 Optional.
 Default is `false`.
 `filterable`|Allow to filter posts by custom taxonomy.
 Applied only if the field is `taxonomy` field.
 Default is `false`.

 Note that the `sort` parameter is used to sort displayed posts by altering the WordPress query.
-It **works only with non-clonable and non-multiple fields**.
+It works only with non-clonable and non-multiple fields.

 ## Example